basseches/libclang-tools/README.md

 options:
   -h, --help            show this help message and exit -a [ARGS ...], --args [ARGS ...]
-                        new args to be passed to the function
+                        new args to be passed to the function (refer to old function's args with [number])
+  -i, --inplace         in place edit, if specified
+  -o OUTPUTFILE, --outputfile OUTPUTFILE
+                        the name of an output file, if specified
 ```

 ### Example usage